-- Supports the implementation of approved strategies, evaluates, and measures program effectiveness - Promotes the guiding principles of IDEA across the organization. - Makes recommendations and provide input into Inclusion, Diversity, Equity and Accessibility actions, activities, and priorities - Using an IDEA Lens, support the socialization and adaptation of new Inclusion, Diversity, Equity and Accessibility initiatives - Champion IDEA initiatives across the organization
+- Implements approved strategies, evaluates, and measures program effectiveness - Promote the guiding principles of IDEA across the organization.

+- Make recommendations and provide input into Inclusion, Diversity, Equity and Accessibility actions, activities, and priorities - Using an IDEA Lens, support the socialization and adaptation of new Inclusion, Diversity, Equity and Accessibility initiatives - Champion IDEA initiatives across the organization

-Roles and Responsibilities Co-Chairs are responsible for:
+Roles and Responsibilities

+Co-Chairs are responsible for:
-- Chairing committee meetings - Ensure that all discussions within the committee are conducted with confidentiality, respect, and ethical integrity. - Determining key agenda items for review, discussion, and feedback - Preparing and distributing meeting agenda/materials in advance of committee meetings

-Reviewing minutes and documents before distribution to committee members
+- · Chairing committee meetings - Ensure that all discussions within the committee are conducted with confidentiality, respect, and ethical integrity. - Determining key agenda items for review, discussion, and feedback - Preparing and distributing meeting agenda/materials in advance of committee meetings - Reviewing minutes and documents before distribution to committee members